Walls are one of the hardest-working elements in a home.

 Think of your walls as large canvases.
 With the right treatment, they can enhance light and color and greatly contract or expand a room.
 In fact, walls play just as much of a role in making your home feel big or small as its actual square footage.

-While we’ve talked about flow as a function of furniture placement, good flow can also be established by alternating the colors of your walls from one room to the next.
+While we’ve talked about flow as a function of furniture placement, good flow can also be established by alternating the colors of your walls from one room to the next Estella Heights for rent.
 Bright walls reflect more light and have an expansive visual impact.
 Dark walls absorb light and feel closer to you visually.
 Put this lesson to use, and you have the opportunity to vary the experience in your home, from wall to wall to wall.

 Paint is much more than a decorative tool.
 You can use it to alter the perception of a room: make ceilings seem higher, walls longer, and open spaces cozier.
 Try these foolproof tricks when picking paint, and get the most from every wall in your house.

 BALANCE SOARING CEILINGS If ceilings are so high that your room feels uncomfortably vast, consider painting them a darker shade.
 It gives the impression of closeness, which, in turn, is cozier.